nofrontrunning/orblandAudit/Orb V2 audit note.md

 The contract uses unpinned solidity compiler ^0.8.20.

 In order to avoid unexpected compiler behavior, consider pinning the solidity compiler version to 0.8.20.

+### 3. Unnecessary imports

+There are a couple of unnecessary imports in `OrbPondV2.sol`, e.g.

+- `UUPSUpgradeable` in line 6
+- `OwnableUpgradeable` in line 5

+Consider removing these.

+### 4. function `setOrbInitialVersion()` in `OrbPondV2` allows the same value to be set as `orbInitialVersion`

+This function checks if the give parameter `orbInitialVersion_` is not larger than the `latestVersion`.
+However it does not verify if it's the same value as the current state variable `orbInitialVersion`, which could lead to pollution of event logs.

+Consider adding a check to prevent same value be set as `orbInitialVersion`.